ldv-klever/klever/docs/dev_req_specs.rst

 In the example above you can see comments starting with words **NOTE** and **ASSERT**.
 These comments are so called *model comments*.
-They emphasize expressions and statements that make some important actions, e.g. chanding a model state.
+They emphasize expressions and statements that make some important actions, e.g. changing a model state.
 Later these comments will be used during visualization and expert assessment of verification results.
 You should place model comments just before corresponding expressions and statements.
 Each model comment has to occupy the only line.